Calcific tendonitis

 After an assessment from your healthcare professional, imaging tests may be ordered.
 These may include x-rays or ultrasound scans of the shoulder.

-Over the counter painkillers like paracetamol will ease the pain, but need to be taken regularly in order to control the pain.
-A short course of anti-inflammatories like ibuprofen can help with swelling, and therefore help you move more freely.
+Over the counter painkillers like paracetamol or ibuprofen will ease the pain, but need to be taken regularly in order to control the pain.
 Follow the instructions on the packet and discuss using them safely with a pharmacist or GP, especially if you have any underlying health conditions.

-Education and exercises which keep your shoulder strong and flexible and reduce the irritation.
+Exercises which keep your shoulder strong and flexible and reduce the irritation

 Cortico-steroid injections

-A physiotherapist will advise you on when to re-start exercises after you receive the steroid injection.
+Your clinician will advise you when to re-start exercises after you receive the steroid injection.
 A second injection may be required in a small number of cases.